 I hope you enjoy it!

 📣 Do you love this recipe?
 I would love to know!
 Leave a comment below the recipe along with your recipe star rating.Print

 Two favorite ingredients combine to make this Peanut Butter Banana Bread.
 If you love peanut butter and bananas you will love it!

 - 3 bananas, mashed

 - ¾ cup 2% milk

 - Preheat oven to 350°F. Spray two 9×5″ loaf pans with cooking spray.

 - In a medium bowl, whisk the flour, salt, and baking powder.
 In a larger bowl, mix bananas, butter, sugar, peanut butter, eggs, and milk until well combined.
 Add the dry ingredients, in batches, to the wet ingredients stirring just until combined.

-- Pour the batter in the prepared loaf pan.
-Bake for approximatley 1 hour and 15 minutes.
+- Pour the batter in the prepared the prepared pans.
+Bake for approximatley 50 minutes to 1 hour.
 Use a skewer or cake tester to check it’s baked through.
 Let it cool in the pan for 15 minutes before transferring to a wire rack.